WICG/pending-beacon/README.md

    8. `referrerPolicy`: enforcing `same-origin`.
    9. `keepalive`: enforcing `true`.
    10. `integrity`: not supported.
-   11. `signal`: not supported.
-See below
+   11. `signal`: **not supported**.
+       * The reason why `signal` and `AbortController` are not desired is that we needs more than just aborting the requests.
+It is essential to check a beacon's pending states and to update or accumulate data.
+Supporting these requirements via the returned `PendingBeacon` object allows more flexibility.
    12. `priority`: enforcing `auto`.

-The reason why `signal` and `AbortController` is not desired is that the proposal would like to supports more than just aborting the requests, it also needs to check pending states and accumulate data.
-Supporting these requirements via the returned `PendingBeacon` object allows more flexibility.
+3. `data`: For `GET` beacon, it must be `null` or `undefined`.
+4. The return value must supports updating request URL or data, hence `PendingBeacon` object.

+#### Problem

-The above API itself is enough for the requirements (2) and (3), but not for (1), which requires delaying the request.
-As the `sendBeacon` semantic doesn't make sense for the "delaying" behavior, proposing a new function is better:
+* The above API itself is enough for the requirements (2) and (3), but cannot achieve the requirement (1), delaying the request.
+* The function name `sendBeacon` semantic doesn't make sense for the "delaying" behavior.
+* Combing the subset of `fetchOptions` along with the existing `data` parameter are error-proning.

+### Introducing `navigator.queueBeacon()` API

+To imprvoe from "Extending `navigator.sendBeacon()` API, it's better with a new function:

 ```ts
 navigator.queueBeacon(url, fetchOptions, beaconOptions): PendingBeacon
 ```

+This proposal gets rid of the `data` parameter, and request body should be put into `fetchOptions.body` directly.

 The extra `beaconOptions` is a dictionary taking `backgroundTimeout` and `timeout` to support the optional timeout after bfcache or hidden requirement.